amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 1. We manually inspected the code.

     This was a nontrivial task, as generated lenses can be quite large, but it was easier than it might initially sound.
 Some of the lenses' structure should follow from the structure of the regular expressions describing source and target formats; this is relatively easy to validate.
 The more difficult part was checking the interactions of complex combinators like swaps, disconnects, and merges.
 Still these bits typically spanned only a few dozen lines of code, making our task easier.
 Certainly, checking the code is easier than creating it de novo.

 2. We ran a set of tests to validate the more complex lenses.
+These tests confirmed the output of creates and puts were as we expected them to be.

-BCP: #2 needs a few more words
+After manually validating that SS found the desired lenses, we validated the lenses output in other modes by comparing those lenses to the ground truth of SS.

                                 -------------